syncfusion-content/xamarin-docs/Xamarin/SfChart/charttypes.md

 ### Exploding a doughnut segment

-Exploding a specific doughnut segment, you have to set the index to be exploded using [`ExplodeIndex`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.AccumulationSeries~ExplodeIndex.html) property of the series.
+To explode a specific doughnut segment, set the index to be exploded using the [`ExplodeIndex`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.AccumulationSeries~ExplodeIndex.html) property of the series.

 {% tabs %}